 - Always wash your hands before and after touching your incisions.

-- Follow your doctor’s instructions about changing the dressing.
+- Follow your provider’s instructions about changing the dressing.

-- Removing the tape strips; picking at staples, tissue glue, or stitches.
+- Avoiding removing the tape strips, picking at staples, tissue glue or stitches.

-- Keeping the incisions wet (make sure the incision sites have been patted dry after washing).
+- Keep your incisions dry (make sure the incision sites have been patted dry after washing).

 Risks / Benefits